Kim Won-seok: Career

 When tvN announced that Kim would next adapt Yoon Tae-ho's webtoon Misaeng (lit.
 "Incomplete Life") about a former baduk player who becomes an office temp worker at a trading company, it became one of the most anticipated Korean TV series of 2014.
-The workplace dramedy Misaeng had no A-list stars (its cast was led by Yim Si-wan and Lee Sung-min), but it struck a chord among viewers and critics, unexpectedly becoming a huge ratings hit for cable and a pop culture phenomenon.
+The workplace dramedy Misaeng had no A-list stars (its cast was led by Im Si-wan and Lee Sung-min), but it struck a chord among viewers and critics, unexpectedly becoming a huge ratings hit for cable and a pop culture phenomenon.
 Kim said, "As cartoonist Yoon said he had rejected every offer from major broadcasters who wanted to dramatize his cartoon because they wanted to insert a love-hate relationship as dramatic devices for TV version.
 But I told him we wouldn't do that.
 We, instead, focused more on life of ordinary people like the original cartoon to give glimpse at office life. [...]
 I wanted to make a realistic drama about ordinary people."
 Misaeng won the Grand Prize (Daesang) at the 9th Cable TV Broadcasting Awards, while Kim won Best Television Director at the 51st Baeksang Arts Awards, beating nominees from terrestrial channels.

 Kim next cast Lee Je-hoon, Kim Hye-soo and Cho Jin-woong in Signal, based on the real-life unsolved serial rape-murders of ten women in the city of Hwaseong between 1986 and 1991 (the case also inspired Memories of Murder and Gap-dong).
 In Signal, detectives from the present and the past communicate across time and space through a two-way radio to solve the crimes.
 The series was a critical and commercial success, and is currently the second highest-rated drama in Korean cable television history.
 Signal won several awards from award-giving bodies including Best Drama at the 52nd Baeksang Arts Awards.

-From 2016 to 2019, Kim was under Studio Dragon, the production company spun off from CJ E&M. In December 2019, he resigned from the company due to personal reasons.
+From 2016 to 2019, Kim was under Studio Dragon, the production company spun off from CJ E&M. In December 2019, he resigned from the company for personal reasons.

-In January 2020, The JoongAng Ilbo published an exclusive report that stated Kim has joined Kakao M's soon-to-be-launched new drama production subsidiary to be led by former Studio Dragon and CJ E&M executive Park Ho-sik.
+In January 2020, an exclusive report stated that Kim has joined Kakao M's soon-to-be-launched new drama production subsidiary to be led by former Studio Dragon and CJ E&M executive Park Ho-sik.
 Seven months later, the company, Baram Pictures, was officially launched.

+In August 2022, it was reported that Kim will work with writer Lim Sang-choon to develop series under the working title Life (Korean: 인생; RR: Insaeng).
+In December 2022, production designer Ryu Seong-hie confirmed her involvement.
+The original Korean title, Pokssak sogatsuda (Korean: 폭싹 속았수다), was revealed on January 27, 2023.
+This Jeju language expression translates to "thank you for your hard work."
+The English title, When Life Gives You Tangerines, was announced on January 30, 2023, and is a word play on the proverb "When life gives you lemons, make lemonade.
+The production cost of the series is reported to be around ₩60 billion.